shpaass/yafc-ce/README.md

 2. Download the zip file for your given OS,
 3. Extract the zip file to your preferred location,
 4. Run either `./YAFC` or `./YAFC.exe` (OS-dependent),
-6. Once YAFC is opened, make sure to find your mod folder location.
-Refer to the [wiki](https://wiki.factorio.com/Application_directory#Locations) for your given OS
+5. Once YAFC is opened, make sure to locate your mod folder.
+Refer to the [wiki](https://wiki.factorio.com/Application_directory#Locations) for your given OS.

 ## Project features
 - Works with any combination of mods for Factorio 0.17+.